All Posts

 Esthetics

-In terms of looks, they are considered a discreet alternative to traditional braces because they can’t be noticed as easily.
-While they do offer some benefits over traditional braces, they also come with some tradeoffs.
+Clear aligners are a discreet alternative to traditional braces because they’re harder to notice.
+While they offer cosmetic benefits, they also come with tradeoffs.

 Comfort

-Because clear aligners are made of plastic, they reduce the risk of cuts and minor irritation that braces can cause.
-Patients will still experience some discomfort while teeth are repositioned, just as with traditional braces.
+Because aligners are made of plastic, they reduce the risk of the small cuts and irritation that braces can cause.
+Some discomfort is still expected during tooth movement, similar to braces.

 Eat What You Like

-People with braces are cautioned against eating chewy or hard foods that can damage the orthodontics and provoke irritation.
-Examples include popcorn, gum, taffy, nuts, and others.
-Clear aligners, conversely, are removable devices.
-That means you can eat formerly forbidden foods.
-Brushing and flossing are also less challenging since the aligner can be taken out.
+People with braces are cautioned against chewy or hard foods that can damage orthodontics and cause irritation (e.g., popcorn, gum, taffy, nuts).
+Clear aligners are removable, so you can eat those foods.
+Brushing and flossing are also easier since the aligner can be taken out.

 Fewer Dental Visits

-Recommended treatments occur every four to six weeks with clear aligners, although some online companies offer products directly with no required visits to an orthodontist.
-Braces must be adjusted routinely.
-The convenience of clear aligners is a bonus for some patients, but they may not be the best option for every individual.
+Treatment check-ins typically occur every four to six weeks with clear aligners, and some direct-to-consumer companies offer products with no required in-person visits.
+Braces require routine adjustments.
+The convenience of aligners is a bonus for some patients, but they may not be the best option for everyone.

 The Cons